Logitech To Acquire ASTRO Gaming For $85 Million

 ASTRO Studios purportedly ‘helped craft the Xbox 360 in August 2006.'

-Management is headed by president Jordan Reiss, who co-founded the firm with Lovelady and was previously Vice President at Timbuk2 Designs.
+Management is headed by President Jordan Reiss, who co-founded the firm with Lovelady and was previously Vice President at Timbuk2 Designs.

 Below is a brief demo video about the company’s A50 wireless headset: